 News!!
 We launched up to £1.5m of funding for multiyear grants of up to three years (2026 – 2029) that will fund projects seeking to improve experiences and outcomes for Black mothers, birthing people, and their babies.

-Organisations are invited to submit proposals against eleven solution areas that were generated at workshop held in Brixton in June, which were then scored and prioritised by the programme’s Expert Reference Group, which includes Experts by Experience, Voluntary Community and Social Enterprise leaders, academics and NHS clinicians and commissioners.
+Organisations were invited to submit proposals against eleven solution areas that were generated at workshop held in Brixton in June, which were then scored and prioritised by the programme’s Expert Reference Group, which includes Experts by Experience, Voluntary Community and Social Enterprise leaders, academics and NHS clinicians and commissioners.

 Background